 Kaki Persimmons are a profitable orchard crop.
-Grown commercially in California (primarily the variety Jiro, but sold as Fuyu), orchards of non-astringent varieties can produce yields of up to 10,000 lbs/acre and bring prices of $1.00/lb or more wholesale.
+Grown commercially in California (primarily the variety Jiro, but sold as Fuyu), orchards of non-astringent varieties can produce yields of up to 10,000 lbs/acre.
 Persimmons are fairly easy to grow, with few major pests.
 Non-astringent cultivars can be harvested while just showing color and shipped readily in standard fruit packing boxes.
 Even astringent varieties, when picked still hard, will ripen completely on the shelf over several weeks, making it an easy crop to bring to market.
-“For a supply of persimmons which lasts until harvest the following October, fill a freezer with fully ripened Saijo, Gionbo and Hachiya using small sandwich-sized freezer bags.
+For a supply of persimmons which lasts until harvest the following October, fill a freezer with fully ripened Saijo, Gionbo and Hachiya using small sandwich-sized freezer bags.
 The persimmons are frozen whole after removing the stems.
 They can also be dried with some care.

-The native American Persimmon, Diospyros virginiana, is very deeply tap-rooted and has little side branching, unless grown in a root-enhancing container.
+The native American Persimmon, Diospyros virginiana is very deeply tap-rooted and has little side branching, unless grown in a root-enhancing container.
 Trees will have a much better transplant rate when planted small (less than 2 feet).

 Persimmons tolerate a variety of soils, but like so many plants, they perform best in a well-drained sandy loam of pH 6.0-7.0.
 Pick a planting site with good soil drainage and do not plant in the bottom of swales or areas that stay saturated for long periods of time.
 Most trees do not grow well in wet soils.
 Also, avoid frost pockets (bottom of valley) because late frosts can hurt fruit production, especially in northern locations.
-Prepare the area by removing an weeds prior to planting.
+Prepare the area by removing any weeds prior to planting.
 This step is often overlooked but is absolutely critical to any successful planting.
 Weeds and grass steal light, water and nutrients from your trees.

 Because persimmons leaf out based on number of hours exposed to warmth rather than on exposure to chilling, they can be slower than most.
 In some areas, a newly planted persimmon may not break dormancy until late spring in warmer climates and summer in cooler climates.

 Your climate plays an important role in whether a persimmon tree will produce fruit or even survive.
 Persimmon trees grow well between plant hardiness Zones 6-9.
-Before ordering a variety, be sure the trees recommended hardiness zone range includes your area.
+Before ordering a variety, be sure the trees’ recommended hardiness zone range includes your area.